pu-shi/pu-shi.github.io/_pages/about.md

 * December.
 2024: Congratulations to Kun Huang for passing the PhD defense!
 * December.
 2024: Our paper, [Distributed Normal Map-based Stochastic Proximal Gradient Methods over Networks](https://arxiv.org/pdf/2412.13054) (with Kun Huang and Angelia Nedić), is online!
 * December.
 2024: Our paper, [Linear Convergence Analysis of Single-loop Algorithm for Bilevel Optimization via Small-gain Theorem](https://arxiv.org/pdf/2412.00659) (with Jianhui Li, Jianqi Chen and Junfeng Wu), is online!
 * November.
-2024: I gave a talk titled "I gave an invited talk titled "Asymptotic Network Independence in Distributed Stochastic Gradient Methods" during MOS2023.
-Thank Prof. Xiangfeng Wang, Prof. Hongjin He and Prof. Wenxing Zhang for organizing!" at SUSTech.
+2024: I gave a talk titled "B-ary Tree Push-Pull Method for Distributed Optimization" at SUSTech.
 Thank Prof. Jin Zhang for inviting!
 * September.
 2024: Our paper, [CEDAS: A Compressed Decentralized Stochastic Gradient Method with Improved Convergence](https://ieeexplore.ieee.org/document/10700994) (with Kun Huang), has been accepted for publication in IEEE Transactions on Automatic Control as Full Paper!
 * September.
 2024: Our paper, [B-ary Tree Push-Pull Method is Provably Efficient for Decentralized Learning on Heterogeneous Data](https://arxiv.org/pdf/2404.05454.pdf) (with Runze You), has been accepted by NeurIPS 2024!
 * August.
 2024: Our paper, [A Robust Compressed Push-Pull Method for Decentralized Nonconvex Optimization](https://arxiv.org/pdf/2408.01727) (with Yiwei Liao, Zhuorui Li and Tsung-Hui Chang), is online!